sturadnidge/cf-demo-node/README.md

 ![screenshot](screenshot.png)

-You can see a [live demo here](https://cf-demo-node.cfapps.io/) (note, killing disabled for that particular deployment)
+You can see a [live demo here](https://cf-demo-node.cfapps.io/) (note, killing is disabled for that particular deployment)